openebs/website/docs/main/Solutioning/backup-and-restore/velero-br-fs.md

 Velero can support any volume provider that has a Container Storage Interface (CSI) driver with snapshotting capability.

+In this guide, we will utilize Velero to capture a backup of a sample Nginx application with a Replicated PV Mayastor from a cluster, transfer the backup to an object store, and restore it on a different cluster.

 ## Requirements

 ### Replicated PV Mayastor